Florida Is Protecting Children - April 22nd, Hour 3

 And we're not going to stand for that.

-We're gonna hold them accountable and we're gonna make sure that you know we are the safest state in the country when it comes to protecting families.
+And we're going to make sure that we are the safest state in the country when it comes to protecting families.

-We issued um and some, you know, CID investigative letters last week into Roblox, a company that uh young people can get into in a social setting to play games.
+We issued some CID investigative letters last week into Roblox, a company that young people can get into in a social setting to play games.

-Um we believe that they also could be doing more to prevent older people from pretending to be kids and and you know conversing with other people in a dangerous fashion.
+We believe that they also could be doing more to prevent older people from pretending to be kids and conversing with other people in a dangerous fashion.

 That's not the goal.

-Uh, but I do believe government has a responsibility in limited areas to step in when there are very serious dangers, especially to our most vulnerable, uh, like our kids.
+But I do believe government has a responsibility in limited areas to step in when there are very serious dangers, especially to our most vulnerable, like our kids.

-So we we will continue talking to the companies.
+So we will continue talking to the companies.

 Okay.

-But my understanding is you send messages to people and you you can time out its er a ra uh time it out so it erases either immediately or in thirty seconds or at a minute or two minutes.
+But my understanding is you send messages to people and you can time it out so it erases either immediately or in 30 seconds or in a minute or two minutes.

-So, in other words, if a parent wanted to know what their child was communicating with in regards to somebody else, or do back do a background check in some capacity and find out whether or not this is a legitimate thirteen, fourteen, fifteen year old, they wouldn't be able to do that, would they?
+So, in other words, if a parent wanted to know what their child was communicating with in regards to somebody else or do a background check in some capacity and find out whether or not this is a legitimate 13, 14, 15-year-old, they wouldn't be able to do that, would they?

-You know, Snap is very different from Facebook and Facebook is is very different from some of the gaming sites.
+You know, Snap is very different from Facebook, and Facebook is very different from some of the gaming sites.

-I I think maybe I was supposed to be born in a another generation.
+I think maybe I was supposed to be born in another generation.

-But yeah, these these videos and pictures and things can be sent.
+But yeah, these videos and pictures and things can be sent.

-Uh if you don't have your settings adjusted the right way, they can be sent to people from anonymous other users, people that that they don't have a prior relationship with.
+And if you don't have your settings adjusted the right way, they can be sent to people from anonymous other users, people that they don't have a prior relationship with.

 That's why child predators like it, and you need to be very plugged in.